Bigger Is Better in Bed

 - John Varley:

-- After her first session with a new love interest, the heroine of Steel Beach specifically references this trope when she bitches at length about the tendency of first time Female-to-Male gender benders to check off the "HUNG" option even though they'd just been girls themselves and really ought to know better.
+- After her first session with a new love interest (actually a previous love interest who'd been a women when the main character was a man), the heroine of Steel Beach specifically references this trope when she bitches at length about the tendency of first time Female-to-Male gender benders to check off the "HUNG" option even though they'd just been girls themselves and really ought to know better.

 - Also averted in Varley's Titan series, when a woman from a monogender Lady Land informs her first male lover in all seriousness that she's very happy his penis isn't too big - she's been told that all men are constantly raping women (often to death) with their enormous penises.
 The first time she sees one, she actually giggles, because she can't believe that's what she's been warned about.
 He takes it as a compliment anyway.